Prosecution of Ottoman war criminals after World War I

-After World War I, the effort to prosecute Ottoman war criminals was taken up by the Paris Peace Conference (1919) and ultimately included in the Treaty of Sèvres (1920) with the Ottoman Empire.
-The Ottoman government organized a series of courts martial in 1919–1920 to prosecute war criminals, but these failed on account of political pressure.
+After World War I, the effort to prosecute Ottoman war criminals was an international project taken up by the Allies and various Ottoman governments.

+The Ottoman government organized its own series of courts martial in 1919–1920 to prosecute war criminals, but these failed on account of political pressure.
 The main effort by the Allied administration that occupied Constantinople fell short of establishing an international tribunal in Malta to try the so-called Malta exiles, Ottoman war criminals held as POWs by the British forces in Malta.
 In the end, no tribunals were held in Malta.

 Taner Akçam states that protecting war criminals from prosecution became a key priority of the Turkish nationalist movement.
-According to European Court of Human Rights judge Giovanni Bonello the suspension of prosecutions, the repatriation and release of Turkish detainees was amongst others a result of the lack of an appropriate legal framework with supranational jurisdiction, because following World War I no international norms for regulating war crimes existed.
-The release of the Turkish detainees was accomplished in exchange for 22 British prisoners held by Mustafa Kemal Atatürk.
+According to European Court of Human Rights judge Giovanni Bonello the suspension of prosecutions, the repatriation, and release of Turkish detainees was amongst others a result of the lack of an appropriate legal framework with supranational jurisdiction, because following World War I no international norms for regulating war crimes existed.
+The release of the Turkish detainees was accomplished in exchange for 22 British prisoners held by the Turkish nationalists.

 Since there were no international laws in place under which they could be tried, the men who orchestrated the Armenian genocide escaped prosecution and traveled relatively freely throughout Germany, Italy, and Central Asia.
-This led to the formation of Operation Nemesis, a covert operation conducted by ARF during which Ottoman political and military figures who fled prosecution were assassinated for their role in the Armenian genocide.
+This led to the formation of Operation Nemesis, a covert vigilante operation conducted by ARF during which Ottoman political and military figures who fled prosecution were assassinated for their role in the Armenian genocide.